WinDerek/reinforce-py/README.md

 ### 2.1 Clone the repository

-This repository uses submodule, so use the following command to clone this repository:
+This repository uses submodule, so you need to use the following command to clone this repository:

 ```shell
 $ git clone --recurse-submodules https://github.com/WinDerek/reinforce-py.git
 ```

-If you forgot to add the `--recurse-submodules` option when cloning this repository, you can use `git submodule update --init --recursive`.
+If you forgot to add the `--recurse-submodules` option while cloning this repository, you can use `git submodule update --init --recursive`.

 ### 2.2 Setup the backend environment